CleoSchulten/detel-hack-jtelss2024/_chapters/chapters/topics/its.md

 21st-century developments: Digital technologies, internet proliferation, advanced AI algorithms (Carnegie Learning's MATHia, Pearson's MyLab).

-# 3. Key Components of Intelligent Tutoring Systems
+# 3. Impact and Effectiveness

-## 3.1 Domain Model
+## 3.1 Human Tutoring VS Intelligent Tutoring

 Curriculum structure, learning objectives, and instructional content.

-## 3.2 Student Model
+## 3.2 Effectiveness of ITS

-Data-driven learner profiles, performance tracking, and personalization.

-## 3.3 Tutoring Model
+## 3.3 Impact in Education

 Pedagogical strategies, scaffolding, hints, and feedback mechanisms.

-## 3.4 User Interface

-Interactive elements, user engagement, and intuitive design.
+Case studies (in higher education, high school, with teachers): Studies, Researchers, our cases Different features in comparison (?)

-# 4. Applications and Impact
+# 4. ITS Architecture

-## 4.1 K-12 Education
+## 4.1

-Differentiated instruction support (DreamBox, ST Math, i-Ready).

-## 4.2 Higher Education

-Supplemental instruction and personalized support (ALEKS).

-## 4.3 Corporate Training

-Professional development and customized learning (Skillsoft's Percipio).

-# 5. Challenges in ITS Implementation
+## 4.2 Challenges in ITS Implementation

-## 5.1 Scalability and Accessibility

 Cost reduction, user interface improvements, and content localization.

-## 5.2 Data Privacy and Ethics

 Data protection policies, ethical considerations, and transparency.

-## 5.3 Interdisciplinary Collaboration

-Collaboration across computer science, education, psychology, and design.
+## 4.3 How to build them?

 # 6. Future Directions for Intelligent Tutoring Systems